Khamosh Pani: Plot

 After an agreement between the Indian and Pakistani governments, a group of Sikh pilgrims from India, arrives in Pakistan to visit Sikh shrines.
 They come to Charkhi, the village they were forced to flee during the bloody partition of India in 1947.
 A pilgrim wants to look for his sister, who he believes survived the violence.
 The visitors have a mixed reception: a warm welcome from the village barber and hostility from the growing number of young Muslim zealots.
-Saleem is embarrassed when he discovers that his mother sent food to the pilgrims and that she teaches the village girls that non-Muslims can go to heaven.
+Saleem is embarrassed when he discovers that his mother sent food to the pilgrims and that she teaches the village girls that non-Muslims too can go to heaven.
 The pilgrim asks some villagers, including Amin, if they knew if a Sikh woman survived the riots.
 They say they do not know, but Amin later visits the pilgrim's hut and tells him to look for the woman who never goes to the well.
 Following the girls who bring water to her house, the pilgrim finds Ayesha.
 When he asks her if she knows a Sikh woman who survived the riots, she anxiously tells him to leave.
 Saleem sees the pilgrim talking to his mother, and hears him call her "Veero" and tell her that her father wanted to see her before he died.
-Saleem is shocked to learn that Ayesha was Veero, a Sikh; in a flashback, she was among a group of village Sikh women lined up to jump into the village well rather than be raped by a Muslim mob in 1947.
+Saleem is shocked to learn that Ayesha was Veero, a Sikh; in a flashback, she is seen among a group of village Sikh women lined up to jump into the village well rather than be raped by a Muslim mob in 1947.
 The Sikh men (including her father) want her to jump, but Veero runs away and is later caught, raped and imprisoned.
 Her rapist, remorseful, offers to marry her, and she begins life as a Muslim.

 Saleem reports this to his friends, who demand that Ayesha make a public declaration of her Islamic faith; she refuses and is shunned by the villagers, including her best friends.
 For the first time in over thirty years, she must fetch her own water.
 Ayesha meets her Sikh brother at the well but refuses to accompany him, condemning her father for encouraging her to commit suicide and asking how he would feel knowing that she was living as a Muslim.
 Her isolation increases, with only Zubeida keeping in touch with her.
 Realizing that she cannot escape her past, Ayesha jumps into the well.
 Saleem buries her, gathers her papers and belongings, and throws them into the river.